Type: Temporary Full-Time

-Temporary full-time position at 35 hours per week starting as soon as possible through to August 30, 2019, or pending return of incumbent
+Temporary full-time position at 35 hours per week starting as soon as possible through to March 31, 2022.

-Reporting to the Manager – Settlement, assists newcomer immigrant and refugees in their adaptation to Canadian society by linking newcomers with communities, organizations and agencies in the first language of the target culture.
+Reporting to the Manager – Settlement, assists newcomer immigrants and refugees in their adaptation to Canadian society by linking newcomers with communities, organizations, and agencies in the first language of the target culture.

 - Refer clients to appropriate community resources based on assessed needs.
 Assist clients to access services, make appointments and complete forms.